-Recently, my law firm represented a foundation connected to a state university.
-As mandated by state legislation, the university provided FICA coverage to its employees under a Section 218 Agreement.
-With the exception of the university's teachers, the university's employees are also members of the California Public Employees Retirement System ("CALPERS"), the famous (or sometimes infamous) state retirement system.
+Recently my law firm represented a foundation connected to a state university.
+As mandated by state legislation, the university provided FICA coverage to its employees under a section 218 agreement.
+With the exception of teachers, the university's employees are also members of the California Public Employees Retirement System (CALPERS), the famous (or infamous) state retirement system.

-In the early 1960s, the foundation was granted tax-exempt status under IRC \$501(c)(3).
-The foundation's determination letter stated that the exemption was granted to the foundation because its primary purpose was to advance the welfare of the university, to promote and assist its educational services, and to otherwise aid and assist the university in fulfilling its purposes.
-The foundation accomplished this chiefly by serving as a depository for scholarship and research funds.
+In the early 1960s, the foundation was granted taxexempt status as described under IRC section 501(c)(3).
+The foundation's determination letter stated that the exemption was granted to the foundation because the foundation's primary purpose was to advance the welfare of the university, to promote and assist its educational services, and to otherwise aid and assist it in fulfilling its purposes.
+The foundation accomplished that goal chiefly by serving as a depository for scholarship and research funds.
 So far, so good.

-In the early 1980s, the foundation changed its status from a statereimbursed corporation to a non-state reimbursed corporation.
-One of the major advantages to the foundation on changing its status to a non-state reimbursed corporation was that it would no longer be covered under the university=s Section 218 Agreement for the Social Security portion of FICA tax.
+In the early 1980s, the foundation changed its status from a state-reimbursed corporation to a non-state-reimbursed corporation.
+One of the major advantages to the foundation on changing its status to a non-state-reimbursed corporation was that it would no longer be covered under the university's section 218 agreement for the Social Security portion of FICA tax.